BYO-UPM/HUPA_database/data/HUPA_db/README.md

 For the 50 kHz version, audio files follow the naming convention:

 ```
-RRR_PATIENTCODE_SEX_AGE_CONDITION.wav
+PATIENTID_PATHOLOGYCODE_SEX_AGE_CONDITION.wav
 ```

 where:

-* RRR:
+* PATIENT ID:

-  * Row identifier (rowID) with three digits (001, 002, 003, ...).
-  * It is unique for each recording within the spreadsheet.
+  * Unique identifier for each recording in the corpus.
-  * It allows unambiguous identification of each recording, even when other fields coincide.

-* PATIENTCODE:

-  * Numerical code representing the voice pathology, as defined in the "Patient code" and "Pathology" fields of the spreadsheet.
+  * Appears as the first field in the 50 kHz filename and as a dedicated patientID column in the Healthy and Pathological worksheets of HUPA_db.xlsx.
+  * Carries no clinical meaning; it is introduced solely to provide a stable, one-to-one link between each audio file and its corresponding metadata entry.
+  * Since each subject contributes a single recording per cohort (healthy or pathological), patientID also uniquely identifies each patient within that cohort, while the pair (condition, patientID) is unique across the whole corpus.

+* PATHOLOGY CODE:

+  * Numerical code representing the voice pathology category.
+  * It corresponds to the “Patient code” and “Pathology” fields in the metadata spreadsheet and is summarised in Table~\ref{tab:pathologies_present}.
-  * It summarises the speaker's main diagnosis (e.g. nodules, polyp, sulcus, oedema, etc.).
+  * It summarises the speaker’s main diagnosis (e.g. nodules, polyp, sulcus, oedema, etc.).
   * For healthy speakers, the value 0 is used, indicating absence of pathology.

 * SEX:

-  * Speaker's sex:
+  * Speaker’s sex, encoded as:

-    * M -> Male
+    * M -> male
-    * F -> Female
+    * F -> female

 * AGE:

-  * Speaker's age in years at the time of recording.
+  * Speaker’s age in years at the time of recording.
+  * This value matches the age field encoded in the filename and in the metadata spreadsheet.

 * CONDITION:

   * Global label of the vocal condition:
     * healthy      -> healthy speakers
     * pathological -> speakers with a voice disorder